bosky2001/f1tenth_mppi/mppi/README.md

 - `MPPIEnv` class: Represents the environment model for the F1TENTH autonomous racing platform.
 - `step`: Simulates the system dynamics using either the kinematic single-track (KS) model or the dynamic single-track (ST) model, taking the current state and control inputs as input and returning the next state, rewards, and dynamics residuals.
 - `reward_fn`: Computes the reward based on the current state and a reference trajectory.
-- `calc_ref_trajectory`: Calculates the reference trajectory for a given state, course, and speed profile.
 - `get_reference_traj`: Generates the reference trajectory for the current state based on the waypoints and target speed.

 ### 3. `mppi_node.py`